3 Model description

-The model operates on weekly time steps from January 2023 to August 2024 and includes 41 countries in Sub-Saharan Africa (SSA), see Figure 4.1.
+The model operates on daily time steps and will be fitted to historical incidence data, however current development is based on data from January 2023 to August 2024 and includes 40 countries in Sub-Saharan Africa (SSA), see Figure 3.1.

 A map of Sub-Saharan Africa with countries that have experienced a cholera outbreak in the past 5 and 10 years highlighted in green.